mylms/Arduino-Matrix-Clock/README.md

 # Arduino-Matrix-Clock v1.2

 Simple Arduino Clock with LED matrix display 32 x 8 pix.
 In this sketch is LedControl library (https://github.com/wayoda/LedControl) used.

 In v1.2 are add new features and deleted "graphic fonts".

-In v1.2 is easier set the clock via computer.
+In v1.2 is easier set the clock via computer (see code).

 Menu:
 - H: Hours